CQCL/pytket-docs/manual/manual_circuit.rst

     op = Op.create(OpType.S)
     ccs = QControlBox(op, 2)

-In addition, we can construct a :py:class:`QControlBox` from any other box type.
+In addition, we can construct a :py:class:`QControlBox` from any other pure quantum box type in pytket.
 We can construct a multicontrolled :math:`\sqrt{Y}` operation as by first synthesising the base unitary with :py:class:`Unitary1qBox` and then constructing a :py:class:`QControlBox` from the box implementing :math:`\sqrt{Y}`.